ohjeongwook/windows_sdk_data/README.md

 ```

 ---
-### structs
+### structdefs

-The structs entry has the list of structures used in the function definitions.
+The structdefs entry has the list of structures used in the function definitions.
 The entry type_data.elements contains list of structure members.

 ```
-    "structs": [
+    "structdefs": [

         {
             "name": "_SYSTEM_LOGICAL_PROCESSOR_INFORMATION_EX",